 The Household Profile Update form also includes a card that allows families to turn SMS off on a per person basis.
 Providing families with this option is optional.
 Many schools may not want families to opt out of receiving SMS should they be used for school cancellations or other high importance messages.
 Confirm this card is setup, if desired.

 Security is a necessary consideration before using the SMS system.
 There are two specific security roles that give access to sending and managing SMS communication.
 A Veracross user with System Administrator access will need to grant both of the security roles that make it possible to send SMS.

 - Communication_Admin: Gives access to send SMS via all channels and read access to all historical SMS.

 - SMS_Sender: has read-only access to channels they are given access to and SMS messages that they have sent.

 Standard SMS Features

 Veracross SMS supports standard SMS features like HELP, INFO, STOP, and SUBSCRIBE.
-Veracross will track a STOP or UNSUBSCRIBE as an opt out of receiving all SMS.
-Receiving the code, SUBSCRIBE will remove a users opt out.
+Veracross tracks a STOP or UNSUBSCRIBE as an opt out of receiving all SMS.
+Receiving the code, SUBSCRIBE removes a user's opt out.

 Veracross integrates with Twilio who sends each SMS and manages the relationships with individual mobile carriers around the world.